 Building depreciation takes in more than just the structure itself.
-It also allows you to claim for depreciation of plant and equipment fixtures.
+It also allows you to claim for depreciation of plant and equipment, which are the fixtures and fittings.
 This means you can claim a percentage of the money you spend on the building and its fixtures.

-A depreciation schedule allows you to figure out which items you can claim on and how much value each will lose over time.
+A depreciating asset will decline in value over the years as it has a limited life expectancy.
+A depreciation schedule allows you to figure out which items you can claim on, and how much value each will lose over time.

 If you do use a professional, expect to pay somewhere in the region of $400 to $750.
 However, you may find you can get the depreciation schedule free of charge from a developer if you’re buying a newly built property.

 How do I calculate depreciation?

 There are two ways of calculating depreciation, as detailed by the ATO:

 - Prime Cost (Straight line Depreciation) – this assumes that the value of a depreciating asset decreases uniformly over its effective life.